arnovr/ocusagecharts/README.md

 Vagrant
 =======
-When using vagrant up, the following information would come in handy:
+When using vagrant, for some development, the following information helps you to log into owncloud:

-SSH Box:
-- IP: 192.168.12.12
-- Username: debian
-- Password: debian

 Owncloud:
 - url: http://ocusagecharts.box